HalfTurk/UwUMeme/README.md

 git clone https://github.com/KappasDEV/UwUMeme.git
 cd UwUMeme
 npm install
+node .
 ```

+Make sure to change the bot token in the config.json file before you start the bot :)

 ## Contributing
 Just follow me on GitHub :) | That's all I want!